MaastrichtU-IDS/workshop-ci/bin/boilerplate/_episodes/01-setup-git-repo.md

 exercises: 1
 questions:
 - "What do I need to think about when creating a new repository on GitHub?"

-Create and setup GitHub repository: setup SSH key, create repo from template, manage access of the created repository, give maintainer access of the created project to ids-developers team)

 objectives:
 - "Know how to setup a GitHub repository according to IDS standards."
 - "Understand the benifits of templates and how they differ from forking/cloning."